Campo, Colorado

-The Town of Campo is a Statutory Town located in Baca County, Colorado, United States.
-The town population was 103 at the 2020 United States Census.
+Campo is a statutory town located in Baca County, Colorado, United States.
+The town population was 103 at the 2020 United States census.
 The town is situated on the High Plains, straddling U.S. Route 287/385.

 History

 Campo is a name derived from a Spanish word meaning "field".
-A post office called Campo was established in 1913, and the town grew around it.
+The Campo, Colorado, post office opened on April 10, 1913, and the town grew around it.